Keywords

 Thus, , as a result , that is, .
 Consequently, .

-Uniqueness: Assume that is different (C. F. P) for & .
+Uniqueness: Assume that is different (C. F. P) for and .
 Consequently, we have .
 Now, from inequality (1) with , obtain

-Next, we shall verify have unique (C. F. P).
+Next, we shall verify and have unique common fixed point.

 Because, are commuting, so with .